-5 (6) (8) Notwithstanding section 17b, payments under this section shall be paid on a schedule determined by the department.
-6 Sec.
-15. (1) If a district or intermediate district fails to 7 receive its proper apportionment, the department, upon satisfactory 8 proof that the district or intermediate district was entitled 9 10 justly, shall apportion the deficiency in the next apportionment.
-11 Subject to subsections (2) and (3), if a district or intermediate 12 district has received more than its proper apportionment, the 13 department, upon satisfactory proof, shall deduct the excess in the 14 next apportionment.
-Notwithstanding any other provision in this 15 article, state aid overpayments to a district, other than 16 overpayments in payments for special education or special education 17 transportation, may be recovered from any payment made under this 18 article other than a special education or special education 19 transportation payment, from the proceeds of a loan to the district 20 under the emergency municipal loan act, 1980 PA 243, MCL 141.931 to 21 141.942, or from the proceeds of millage levied or pledged under 22 section 1211 of the revised school code, MCL 380.1211.
-State aid 23 overpayments made in special education or special education 24 transportation payments may be recovered from subsequent special 25 education or special education transportation payments, from the 26 proceeds of a loan to the district under the emergency municipal 27 loan act, 1980 PA 243, MCL 141.931 to 141.942, or from the proceeds of millage levied or pledged under section 1211 of the revised school code, MCL 380.1211.
+- 1 funds.
+These contingency funds are not available for expenditure - 2 until they have been transferred to a section within this article - 3 under section 393(2) of the management and budget act, 1984 PA 431, - 4 MCT 18.1393. - 5 (6) (8) Notwithstanding section 17b, payments under this - 6 section shall be paid on a schedule determined by the department. - 7 Sec.
+15. (1) If a district or intermediate district fails to - 8 receive its proper apportionment, the department, upon satisfactory - 9 proof that the district or intermediate district was entitled - 10 justly, shall apportion the deficiency in the next apportionment. - 11 Subject to subsections (2) and (3), if a district or intermediate - 12 district has received more than its proper apportionment, the - 13 department, upon satisfactory proof, shall deduct the excess in the - 14 next apportionment.
+Notwithstanding any other provision in this - 15 article, state aid overpayments to a district, other than - 16 overpayments in payments for special education or special education - 17 transportation, may be recovered from any payment made under this - 18 article other than a special education or special education - 19 transportation payment, from the proceeds of a loan to the district - 20 under the emergency municipal loan act, 1980 PA 243, MCL 141.931 to - 21 141.942, or from the proceeds of millage levied or pledged under - 22 section 1211 of the revised school code, MCL 380.1211.
+State aid - 23 overpayments made in special education or special education - 24 transportation payments may be recovered from subsequent special - 25 education or special education transportation payments, from the - 26 proceeds of a loan to the district under the emergency municipal - 27 loan act, 1980 PA 243, MCL 141.931 to 141.942, or from the proceeds

-(2) If the result of an audit conducted by or for the 3 4 department affects the current fiscal year membership, affected 5 payments shall be adjusted in the current fiscal year.
-A deduction due to an adjustment made as a result of an audit conducted by or 6 for the department, or as a result of information obtained by the 7 department from the district, an intermediate district, the 8 department of treasury, or the office of auditor general, shall be 9 deducted from the district's apportionments when the adjustment is 10 11 finalized.
-At the request of the district and upon the district 12 presenting evidence satisfactory to the department of the hardship, the department may grant up to an additional 9 years for the 13 14 adjustment and may advance payments to the district otherwise authorized under this article if the district would otherwise 15 16 experience a significant hardship in satisfying its financial 17 obligations.
-At the request of a district and upon the district 18 presenting evidence satisfactory to the department of the hardship, 19 the department may waive all or a portion of the adjustments under 20 this subsection if the department determines that all of the 21 following apply: (a) The district would otherwise experience a significant 22 23 hardship in satisfying its financial obligations.
-24 (b) The district would otherwise experience a significant ensure that the circumstance or circumstances that necessitated the adjustment under this subsection do not recur.

-25 hardship in satisfying its responsibility to provide instruction to 26 its pupils.

-27 (c) The district has taken sufficient corrective action to
+- 1 of millage levied or pledged under section 1211 of the revised - 2 school code, MCL 380.1211. - 3 (2) If the result of an audit conducted by or for the - 4 department affects the current fiscal year membership, affected - 5 payments shall be adjusted in the current fiscal year.
+A deduction - 6 due to an adjustment made as a result of an audit conducted by or - 7 for the department, or as a result of information obtained by the - 8 department from the district, an intermediate district, the - 9 department of treasury, or the office of auditor general, shall be - 10 deducted from the district's apportionments when the adjustment is - 11 finalized.
+At the request of the district and upon the district - 12 presenting evidence satisfactory to the department of the hardship, - 13 the department may grant up to an additional 9 years for the - 14 adjustment and may advance payments to the district otherwise - 15 authorized under this article if the district would otherwise - 16 experience a significant hardship in satisfying its financial - 17 obligations.
+At the request of a district and upon the district - 18 presenting evidence satisfactory to the department of the hardship, - 19 the department may waive all or a portion of the adjustments under - 20 this subsection if the department determines that all of the - 21 following apply: - 22 (a) The district would otherwise experience a significant - 23 hardship in satisfying its financial obligations. - 24 (b) The district would otherwise experience a significant - 25 hardship in satisfying its responsibility to provide instruction to - 26 its pupils. - 27 (c) The district has taken sufficient corrective action to